desai-nisarg/library/egyptian_fruit_bat/README.md

 The zip file for this dataset is 44GB.

-### The Egyptian fruit bat dataset - mini
+### The Egyptian fruit bat dataset 10k (smaller counterpart)

-This is a smaller version of the dataset above.
+This is a smaller, cleaner version of the dataset above.
 It consists of only labels assigned with high confidence and centers on emitters.
 It included 1000 calls per emitter.

 The dataset can be found on Internet Archive [here](https://archive.org/details/egyptian_fruit_bats_mini).